TimiPashov/TimiPashov/README.md

 ### Hi there 👋
+## About me
+My name is Timmy Pashov
+I'm a front-end web developer
 <!--
 **TimiPashov/TimiPashov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.